 It is speculative at this stage but there is a strong possibility that one of the kefir benefits is greater resistance to the Coronavirus from the support the microbiome gives to the immune system.

 The normal stool is mostly water.
-One of the main bugs in the colon is Bifidobacterium; it traps and holds moisture.
+One of the chief bugs in the colon is Bifidobacterium; it traps and holds moisture.
 In the absence of these probiotics, our fecal material tends to be dry and rock-hard making it very difficult to pass.

-Scientists at Tuft's University found that friendly bacteria in the microbiome produce certain metabolites, especially serotonin, that have a vital function in protecting the retina from loss of pigmentation and toxic lipofuscin accumulation; and degeneration of the colour receptors that is typical of adult-onset macular degeneration, the chief cause of blindness in persons over 50.
+Scientists at Tuft's University found that friendly bacteria in the microbiome produce certain metabolites, especially serotonin, that have a vital function in protecting the retina from loss of pigmentation and toxic lipofuscin accumulation; and deterioration of the colour receptors that is typical of adult-onset macular degeneration, the chief cause of blindness in persons over 50.

 Conversely those eating food high in refined grains, lacking the fibre that acts as the prebiotic for these bugs have a much higher incidence of macular degeneration.[12]
 It encourages growth of pathogenic Clostridiales bacteria that are associated with AMD.

-Kefir benefits would help prevent this, but would not undo the damage already done by refined grains in our food.
+Kefir benefits would help prevent this but would not undo the damage already done by refined grains in our food.

 Researchers reporting in "Brain Behav Immun" state that there is a significant correlation between the composition of the gut microbiota and early temperament in 301 small children, already known to be associated with mental well-being problems later in life.